CheTranqui/Surviving-Mars-Martian-Tribune/README.md

 Optionally, a `colonist` field with an actual colonist can also be provided which will cause the colonist to be pinned to the user's bar when the story gets published.
 Please use that sparingly, as we don't want users to find it a nuisance rather than something to enhance game immersion.

 The story content usually has 5 spaces at the beginning.
 You will need to provide/load your own translation definitions for any story you add into the story queues.

+For optimal display, please keep your story within the following limitations:
+Title:  45 characters
+Story:  75 words or less (ideally more like 45)

 ## Queues